 At the Wareham Oyster Festival, there’s something for everyone!
-Here are some tips we offered on how to best enjoy your day for the 4th annual Wareham Oyster Festival in 2017.
-Join us again in May, 2018.
+Here are some tips on how to best enjoy your day for the 5th annual Wareham Oyster Festival on May 27, 2018.

 Wareham is easily accessible via I-195 from the west (take Exit 21 and go south on Route 28), I-495 from the north or east (take Exit 1 to I-195 and get off immediately at the Route 28 exit) or Route 25 from Cape Cod (take Exit 2 and bear right onto Glen Charlie Road, then bear right onto Route 6 and continue to downtown Wareham).
 Plug “200 Main Street, Wareham” into your GPS and it should take you right to our information tent, where you can buy yourself a snappy new Wareham Oyster Festival hat!

 The map at right shows the location of festival activities (highlighted in yellow) and public parking areas within easy walking distance — no more than half a mile.
 There is also on-street parking available at no charge, and some private lots where businesses are closed.

 Food options include shellfish from Indian Cove Aquaculture (Wareham), Big Rock Oysters (Dennis), Cuttyhunk Shellfish, Matunuck Shellfish (Rhode Island), and Crooked River Shellfish Farm (Wareham).